Getting Started

 # logging type -------------------------------------------------------------------------------------

-verboseMode <- FALSE # set to TRUE if you want to see activity written to the console
+verboseMode <- TRUE # set to FALSE if you don't want the logs to be printed to the console

 # write results to table? ------------------------------------------------------------------------------